Scrutinising police performance

 - How long it takes to respond to 101 calls and emails

-The PCC scrutinises how the police are performing in many different ways and these are all contained in a Scrutiny Framework.
+The PCC scrutinises how the police are performing in many different ways and these are all contained in our Scrutiny Framework.

 For general information about police performance please visit our ‘performance’ section.
 You can also find information on the Devon and Cornwall Police website